wineee/wineee/README.md

 ### Hi there 👋
+No one does when they begin, ideas don't come out fully formed.
+They only become clear as you work on them.
+You just have to get started.

 <!--
 **wineee/wineee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.